Understanding and improving lead time for changes

 You don’t have to do all this manually.
 Several tools can help automate the tracking and calculation of lead time for changes:

-• Data Cloud: Data Cloud is a single source of truth for engineering metrics and reporting, measuring DORA metrics alongside more holistic DevEx metrics.
+- DX: A single source of truth for engineering metrics and reporting, measuring DORA metrics as part of the DX Core 4.

 Benefits of measuring lead time for changes

-Lead time for changes can give insights into your development processes and let you know if your team is encountering any blockers to production.
+Lead time for changes can provide valuable insights into your development processes and help you identify any potential blockers to production.
+Here are some of the key benefits to understanding this metric:

 Enhances predictability